Supporting New Zealand small businesses for 5 years.

 A directors loan is a financing option, but many business owners aren’t aware of the details.
 Make sure you understand when and how to execute it correctly.

-As a director or owner, you’re entitled to take loans from your company.
+As a company director or owner, you’re entitled to take loans from your own company.

 The specifics of this type of loan are very different from normal personal loans.
-The restrictions and tax implications contrast sharply in some cases.
+The restrictions and tax implications contrast sharply in some cases, and company directors have legal and fiduciary duties to manage these transactions properly.

-Provided you know all the details and you’re on solid financial ground, it may be a good financing option.
+Provided you know all the details and you’re on solid financial ground, you can decide if this is the right financing option for your business.
+Careful management of business finances is crucial in these situations.
 Otherwise, it could be more trouble than it’s worth.
 A director’s loan isn’t a good way to get an interest-free loan, and you shouldn’t see it as such.

 You can learn about the specifics in this post.
 Make sure you pay special attention to the tax implications.
+Both the director and the company must comply with all relevant regulations.
 It’s a special financing case and it could easily be a mistake if all the finer points aren’t observed.

 How Do Director’s Loans Work?